DonghanXie/IEDQN-Information-Exchange-DQN-with-a-Centralized-Coordinator-for-Traffic-Signal-Control/README.md

 ## Aknowledgement

-This repo is based on the environment framework in repo [MA2C](https://github.com/cts198859/deeprl_signal_control).
+This repo is based on the environment framework implemented in repo [MA2C](https://github.com/cts198859/deeprl_signal_control).